kotaid/Social-media-app/README.md

 ## Other Common Github Profile Sections
-👩‍💻 I'm currently working on...
+👩‍💻 I'm currently working on a personal project.

-🧠 I'm currently learning Angular for enterprise level architectures, along with Nest js on the same level of apps.
+🧠 I'm currently learning Angular for large scale apps, along with Nest js on the same scale.

 👯‍♀️ I'm looking to collaborate on in any projects of my listed stack.

-🤔 I'm looking for help with Enterprise level apps architectures, both on backend and frontend.
+🤔 I'm looking for help with large scale apps , both on backend and frontend.

 📫 How to reach me: https://twitter.com/kotaid1